-- Pocket spring mattresses are usually available in a choice of spring tensions, so you can tailor the mattress to suit your support needs.
+- Pocket spring mattresses are usually available in different tensions, so you can tailor the mattress to suit your support needs.

-- Due to the standards of workmanship, pocket spring mattresses will typically last longer than other types of mattresses.
+- Pocket spring mattresses typically last longer than other types of mattresses.

 Are pocket spring mattresses firm?

 Most pocket spring mattresses are available in soft, medium, firm, and sometimes extra firm spring tensions.
-The spring tension is achieved by changing the thickness and gauge of the spring’s wire.
+The spring tension is achieved by changing the thickness (gauge) of the wire.

 |Up to 11 stone||Soft|